Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data

-The improvement of our Bayesian FQR model over the bootstrap-based two-step alternatives could be explained by the following facts.
-First, quantile regression and penalization of functional coefficients are performed jointly in a unified manner in our Bayesian framework, which we believe to have the potential to achieve more adaptive regularization than performing them separately as done in the two-step approaches.
-Second, given the connection between the asymmetric Laplace distribution and the check loss function, the likelihood term in our Bayesian model corresponds to a more flexible loss function than the two-step alternatives, which could contribute to its superior performance.
-To be more specific, conditioning on $\sigma(t_l)$ and integrating out $\xi_i(t_l)$, the likelihood part in our Bayesian formulation is a weighted sum of check loss over $t$.
-The weights $\frac{1}{\sigma(t_l)}(l=1, \dots, T)$ are updated at each MCMC iteration and marginalized over their posterior distributions.
-In contrast, the check loss functions of the non-Bayesian alternatives have an equal weight over $t$.
-While our Bayesian hierarchical model is convenient to implement, it would be very challenging to fit a non-Bayesian counterpart with the same flexibility and complexity, and yield estimation and inference of $\mathbf{B}$ while choosing the scale parameters $\sigma(t_l)$ and various penalization parameters $\lambda_{ajh}$ and $\psi_{aj}$ by cross-validation.
+We also considered bootstrap-based two-step alternatives, which are themselves new methods that we introduced to compare with our proposed approach.
+One might think of it a natural approach to draw bootstrap samples of observed functional data and post-smooth the pointwise quantile regression estimates in each bootstrap iteration, using spline smoothing or wavelet denoising.
+Compared to these two-step alternatives that seemed intuitively appealing, our approach achieved comparable estimation accuracy but considerably smaller variability, which led to much tighter simultaneous credible band with similar coverage, and greatly improved sensitivity for identifying significant regions in the functional coefficients at particular quantile levels.
+This improvement of our Bayesian FQR model could be explained by the fact that quantile regression and penalization of functional coefficients are performed jointly in a unified manner in our Bayesian framework.
+The possibly heteroscedastic noise levels across $t$ in the functional data are learned in the quantile regression step and then carried forward to the coefficient penalization step, which we believe to have the potential to achieve more adaptive regularization than performing them separately as done in the two-step approaches.
+While our Bayesian hierarchical model is convenient to implement, it would be very challenging to fit a non-Bayesian counterpart with the same flexibility and complexity, and yield estimation and inference of $\mathbf{B}$ while choosing various penalization parameters $\lambda_{ajh}$ and $\psi_{aj}$ by cross-validation.